-Debt Securities, Preferred Stock, Common Stock, Depositary Shares, Debt Warrants, Preferred Stock Warrants, Common Stock Warrants, Stock Purchase Contracts, Stock Purchase Units and Hybrid Securities
+Debt Securities, Preferred Stock, Common Stock, Depositary Shares, Debt Warrants, Preferred Stock Warrants, Common Stock Warrants, Stock Purchase Contracts, Stock Purchase Units and Hybrid Securities Combining Features of these Securities

 We will provide the specific terms of these securities in supplements to this prospectus.
 You should read this prospectus and the applicable prospectus supplement carefully before you invest.